stevewithington/MuraGoogleCalendar/README.md

   1. In the Google Calendar interface, locate the "My calendars" area on the left.
   2. Hover over the calendar you need and click the downward arrow.
   3. A menu will appear.
 Click "Calendar settings".
-  4. In the "Calendar Address" section of the screen, you will see your Calendar ID.
+  4. In the "Integrate Calendar" section of the screen, you will see your **Calendar ID**.
 It will look something like `abcd1234@group.calendar.google.com`.

 ### Note
 The [Google Calendar API](https://console.developers.google.com/project) has an initial free quota of 1,000,000 requests/day.
 If you need more than that, you will have to [apply for a higher quota](https://support.google.com/code/contact/calendar_api_quota).